 Civil restraining orders

 can be used in non-domestic situations when the parties are unrelated.
-Bill Paparian has successfully represented those seeking a restraining order and those that have had one issued against them.
+I have successfully represented those seeking a restraining order and those that have had one issued against them.
 As a result, we understand the issues and processes involved.

 How a Restraining Order Can Impact Your Life